 If your PC does not support booting from a USB stick and the DVD drive is toasted, you can use Plop boot manager to boot from a USB stick forcefully.

-We at LinuxAndUbuntu are available to help you with your PC.
-If you come across any difficulties, don’t hesitate to drop a comment.
-Also, if you got some awesome way to recover from this situation, drop a comment; we will love to add it to the article.
-However, despite all your effort, if you cannot save your laptop or data gets messed, We at LinuxAndUbuntu will not be responsible for Angry Mother, Furious Dad, Dead Kitten, or Nuclear War.
+I’m always here to assist you with your computer.
+If you encounter any difficulties, please join discord server or leave a comment below.
+Also, if you have a great approach to recover from this circumstance, please leave a comment; I would love to include it in the article.
+However, despite your best efforts, if you are unable to rescue your laptop or your data is corrupted, we at LinuxAndUbuntu will not be held liable for Angry Mother, Furious Dad, Dead Kitten, or Nuclear War.